jeremycherfas/user/pages/03.blog/i-yam-who-i-yam/item.md

 ![Authentication flowchart](auth.png){.center}

 !
 I really mean it about telling me where I am wrong.
-I may not listen, but I want to hear.
+I may not listen , but I want to hear.

 [^2]: I plan to try Martijn van der Ven's <a href="https://indieweb.org/selfauth">selfauth</a> on this Grav site (which is currently littered with `rel=me` links, just as soon as I have posted this.